Sanoojan/REFace/README.md

 │  │  │   ├── ...
 ```

+To create Overall mask from CelebAHQ datasets masks, simply use process_CelebA_mask.py

 ### Download the pretrained model of Stable Diffusion
 We utilize the pretrained Stable Diffusion v1-4 as initialization, please download the pretrained models from [Hugging Face](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) and save the model to directory `pretrained_models`.
 Then run the following script to add zero-initialized weights for 5 additional input channels of the UNet (4 for the encoded masked-image and 1 for the mask itself).
 ```